No Bake Pumpkin Cheesecake Bars

 - 1/2 cup chopped pecans

-- In a medium bowl, mix together the graham cracker crumbs and melted butter.
+- In a large bowl, mix together graham cracker crumbs, melted butter, granulated sugar, and salt.
 Press into the bottom of an 8x8 pan.
-Refrigerate while you prepare the batter.
+Refrigerate for at least 30 minutes.

-- In the same mixing bowl (no need to clean bowl - switch to paddle if using stand mixer), beat the cream cheese and granulated sugar until smooth and creamy, about 1-2 minutes.
-Scrape down the bowl.
+- In the same mixing bowl (no need to clean bowl - switch to paddle if using stand mixer), beat together the cream cheese and sugar until smooth and creamy, about 1-2 minutes.

 - Fold the whipped cream into the cream cheese mixture until fully incorporated.

-- Transfer the filling to the pan then refrigerate for at least 4 hours before serving.
+- Carefully spread the filling on top of the crust.
+Refrigerate at least 4 hours or overnight before serving.